gpstar81/GPStar-proton-pack/ATTENUATOR_DIY.md

 	3 - TX2 (White) to Pack RX1
 	4 - RX2 (Yellow) to Pack TX1

-It is advised to add a 330uF capacitor to the VIN+GND pins to help regulate power which will be shared with the controller, bargraph, and addressable LED's.
+It is advised to add a 330uF capacitor to the VIN+GND pins to help regulate power which will be shared with the controller, bargraph, and addressable LEDs.

 **Note:** Bargraph power (+5V) should be split from the VIN terminal which delivers power from the Proton Pack.